billykong/coursera_scraper/README.md

 ![Directory Screem Dump](images/directory.png "scraping results")

 # Note
-I wrote this as an execrise and it is my first scrapper.
-Yeah!!!
-Please free free to comment and if you find this script useful, it will be wonderfu if you can let me know.
+I wrote this as an execrise and it is my first scraper, yeah!!!
+Free free to comment and if you find this script useful, it will be wonderfu if you can let me know.
 Thanks in advance:thumbsup: